monolayer/monorepo/packages/sdk/docs/guide/bucket.md

 ## Description

-With this workload you define AWS S3 compatible storages.
+With this workload, you can define AWS S3 compatible storage.

 A [`Bucket`](./../reference/api/main/classes/Bucket.md) workload is initialized with a valid bucket name.

 See [examples](#examples).

-Each workload has the `ML_AWS_ENDPOINT_URL` environment variable name associated with it to hold the endpoint url to connect to development and test environments.
+Each workload has the `ML_AWS_ENDPOINT_URL` environment variable associated with it to hold the endpoint URL for connecting to development and test environments.

 ## Client